Table of Contents

 - Load balancing approaches for heterogeneous particle systems/hardware

 - Performance evaluation based on literature review

-- Shared- vs distributed-memory parallelism
+- SIMD, shared- and distributed-memory parallelism

 - Adaptive Resolution Scheme